 Linda Stux passed away in 2000, and her vision and guiding presence at the gallery is still sorely missed.
 Her shoes were filled, in part, with the arrival of Andrea Schnabl in 2002 as a new Partner and Gallery Director.
 The German-born Schnabl brings with her a refined expertise in European Contemporary Art and Culture, and she continues today to serve as a leader of the gallery’s program.

-West 57 Street
+The Gallery at West 57 Street

 In the Spring of 2014, Stux Gallery relocated uptown to the historic 57th Street district, renowned for the birth of early American Modernism in fine art.
-Currently, the gallery occupies an expansive 4,000 sq. feet space on the 6th floor of the noted New York Gallery Building at 24 West 57th Street near 5th Avenue, neighboring the Marian Goodman Gallery’s 3rd and 4th floor domain.
+Currently, the gallery occupies an expansive 4,000 sq. foot space on the 6th floor of the noted New York Gallery Building at 24 West 57th Street near 5th Avenue, neighboring the Marian Goodman Gallery’s 3rd and 4th floor domain.